ffavela/esets/FLOAT64S.md

 ```

 Also define the stop index to be the next number in the least
-significand digit 2.718282 making, saving that eset into a variable
+significant digit 2.718282 making, saving that eset into a variable
 called sliver:

 ```